Lilypad-Tech/lilypad-docs/lilypad/developer-resources/create-lilypad-module/creating-your-module.md

 ---
-description: Creating a Lilypad job module
+description: Create your Lilypad module
 ---

 # Creating Your Module